 The monument to the Second Corps Artillery Brigade is south of Gettysburg on the west side of Hancock Avenue north of the Copse of Trees.
-(39.813188° N, 77.235528° W; Google map; Monument map: Hancock Avenue at The Angle)
+(39.813188° N, 77.235528° W; Google map; Tour map: Hancock Avenue at The Angle)

 The brigade was commanded at the Battle of Gettysburg by Captain John G. Hazard, a Providence, Rhode Island merchant.